Rekihyt/Sifu/README.md

 ### Main Ideas

-  - Computation is an ordered pattern match.
+  - Computation is an ordered trie match.
 Ordering is important, because it ensures there is always a clear path to completion.

   - No turing completeness, everything terminates by matching entries whose